samastur/notes/europython_2014/wednesday_23.7.md

 # Wednesday, 23.7

-## Our decentralized future (Pieter Hintjens)
+## Our decentralised future (Pieter Hintjens)
 * Pieter: fighter agains software patents, ZeroMQ developer, book writer
 * ZeroMQ first community he has been in where there is no fighting (few flame wars), which is unusual in large projects
-* ZeroMQ does not do design, meetups to discuss what will come, no wishlists, no irc...occasionally have beer
+* ZeroMQ does not do design, meet ups to discuss what will come, no wish lists, no irc...occasionally have beer
-* it is not accidental, because they developed over time a process of working which was to move away from centralization
+* it is not accidental, because they developed over time a process of working which was to move away from centralisation
-* world we live in is about decentralization, giving up control (food supply for a city has nobody in charge)
+* world we live in is about decentralisation, giving up control (food supply for a city has nobody in charge)
-* so why do we accept centralization in our software projects?
+* so why do we accept centralisation in our software projects?
-* ZeroMQ community mimicks their tool (async, decentralized, no locks...)
+* ZeroMQ community mimics their tool (async, decentralised, no locks...)
 * the future of computing is distributed if we like it or not; you won't have a job if you will not be able to build for this world
-* how do we build decentralized systems? we can't, we grow them organically
+* how do we build decentralised systems? we can't, we grow them organically
 * internet is a set of protocols (RFCs), a set of contracts
 * most of the work was done without actual real fighting at all (??)
 * alternatives had good developers producing good software, but failed